-The task of learning to read is more difficult for children who can’t hear.
-According to Traxler’s research in 2000, less than half of the 18-year old deaf students leaving high school had reached a fifth grade level in reading and writing skills.
-Ironically, reading and writing are more critical for people who are deaf than for hearing people, because they rely on e-mails, telecommunication devices for the telephone, and other written means to communicate (e.g., emails, texts, captioning).
+The task of learning to read is more difficult for children who cannot hear.
+According to Traxler’s research in 2000, less than half of the 18-year old students, who are deaf, leaving high school had reached a fifth grade level in reading and writing skills (Traxler, 2000).
+Reading and writing may be considered more critical for people who are deaf than for hearing people, since they often rely on written means to communicate (e.g., emails, texts, captioning).

-American Sign Language has its own grammatical rules, and does not follow the syntax or the word order of English.
-Children who are deaf and who do not hear the rules of English over and over during their daily routines may not acquire use of English grammar and syntax naturally as hearing children do.
-They may learn English grammar by memorizing the rules, a lofty task.
-Some people think that if a person who is deaf could just read a lot, they would start to assimilate the English syntax through repeated exposure.
+American Sign Language (ASL) has its own grammatical rules, and does not follow the syntax or the word order of English.
+Children who are deaf and who do not hear spoken English over and over during their daily routines may not acquire use of English grammar and syntax naturally as hearing children do.
+They may need to learn English grammar by memorizing the rules, a lofty task.
+Some people may think that if a person who is deaf could just read a lot, they would assimilate English syntax through repeated exposure.
 The problem is, if a child doesn't hear English, and cannot assimilate the rules of the language naturally, then reading English sentences is very difficult.
 If one is not able to sound out the vocabulary phonetically and if sentence structure is confusing, reading becomes a chore.

-The following strategies are designed to promote access to English content based on the Standards of Learning for students who are deaf or hard of hearing.
+The following strategies are designed to promote access to English content for students who are deaf and hard of hearing based on the Virginia Standards of Learning.
 It is important to remember that each child has unique needs and that decisions regarding instructional strategies should be based upon current and accurate information about the child’s sensory functioning and on the student's school-based team's input.

-For those children who are deaf or hard of hearing and whose sensory devices enable them to access and process speech as hearing children do, teaching strategies should follow best practices used with hearing children.
+For those children who are deaf and hard of hearing and whose sensory devices enable them to access and process speech as hearing children do, teaching strategies may likely follow best practices used with hearing children.
 Sensory devices (hearing aids, cochlear implants) and assistive listening devices (FM systems, sound field systems) should be utilized according to the recommendations of the audiologist and the IEP team to optimize auditory reception of speech sounds.

-Those children who are not receiving speech sounds adequately auditorily may need to learn to read using other strategies.
+Those children who are not receiving speech sounds adequately through audition may need to learn to read using other strategies.

-Educational programs that have a bilingual-bicultural philosophy use American Sign Language (ASL) to teach and introduce English as a second language through print.
-Proponents of this philosophy acknowledge the importance of general world knowledge in the development of reading and writing.
-They view ASL as the natural language for deaf children, and therefore, a critical tool that allows children to build and process knowledge of the world around them.
-They then promote a metalinguistic awareness in the children of the differences between ASL and printed English.
+Educational programs that have a bilingual-bicultural (bi-bi) approach use American Sign Language (ASL) to teach and introduce English as a second language through print.
+Proponents of the bi-bi approach acknowledge the importance of general world knowledge in the development of reading and writing.
+They view ASL as the natural language for children who are deaf, and as a critical tool that allows children to build and process knowledge of the world around them.
+This promotes a metalinguistic awareness in the children of the differences between ASL and printed English.
 As with most theories of literacy, parent involvement is an essential aspect for bilingual education.
 If parents are unable to sign fluently in ASL with their children to read stories, deaf mentors may be brought in as models.

-It is important to remember that language precedes literacy.
-It is not rational to expect a person to READ or WRITE words or about concepts that they don’t have knowledge of or can’t comprehend or express orally or with sign language.
+It is very important to remember that language precedes literacy.
+It is not rational to expect a person to READ or WRITE words or about concepts that they do not have knowledge of or cannot comprehend or express orally or through sign language.

-- Let child see book, your face and signs simultaneously.
+- Let the child see the book, your face and signs simultaneously.